 Education, or combination of education and experience, in which advanced technical concepts and principles are acquired in the field of radiation protection/health physics.

-Certified as a Department of Energy (DOE) Qualified Radiation Control Technician, or under an equivalent certification (e.g., Nuclear Regulatory Commission), for 1 year.
+DOE or NRC 3.1 DOD-qualification Radiation Control Technician, Health Physics Technician, Engineering Laboratory Technician, or equivalent certification.
 Achieve and maintain status as a DOE-qualified Radiation Control Technician.

 Demonstrated ability to work independently given broad and general program/project directions.